 The increase reflects the changes made to the capital programme subsequent to the Long-Term Plan, along with loan funding associated with the increase in capital expenditure in the three waters activities.

-The 2022-2023 Annual Plan included new loans for the Westport water trunk main extension \$1.65m revised down to \$1m, and the Westport Wastewater resource consent renewal and discharge upgrade \$2.24m revised down to \$1.8m.
+The change in term debt also takes into account prior year budget changes for projects not yet completed.
+The budgeted debt takes into account the 2022-2023 Annual Plan which included new loans for the Westport water trunk main extension \$1.65m revised down to \$1m, and the Westport Wastewater resource consent renewal and discharge upgrade \$2.24m revised down to \$1.8m.